APD, Dyslexia, or Both?

 It is important to consider how much success in school relies upon receiving an intact auditory message.
 If the earlier parts of the auditory pathways are not sending along the correct signals, the higher-level language functions can be compromised.
 Therefore, undiagnosed APD can lead to academic problems and limit progress in other therapies targeted at remediating language and/or reading disorders.

-Treatment differs for auditory processing disorder versus dyslexia, so it is important that a correct diagnosis is made, and coexisting conditions be identified so that appropriate intervention can be obtained.
-The treatment needed for auditory processing disorder will differ based on each child’s specific auditory processing deficits.
+Treatment differs for auditory processing disorder versus dyslexia, so it is important to ensure an accurate diagnosis and identify any cooccurring conditions to facilitae obtaining the appropriate intervention.
+The treatment needed for auditory processing disorder will differ based on each child’s specific auditory processing deficits, which may include difficulties in filtering out background noise, remembering what was heard, and processing sound accurately and efficiently.
+The primary goal is to enhance the accuracy and efficiency of sound processing to improve overall auditory comprehension and language skills.
 Individuals with dyslexia need intensive dyslexia therapy that utilizes a multisensory Orton Gillingham based reading program that breaks the language down and teaches the reader to decode based on syllable types and spelling rules.

 The comparison chart below can be useful when comparing symptoms of APD and dyslexia.
 If a child with dyslexia also has symptoms in the column associated with auditory processing disorder, APD testing is strongly recommended.
 Working around an underlying auditory processing problem can make it difficult to make good progress with dyslexia therapy.